CESNET/metacentrum-user-docs/docs/troubleshooting/faqs/index.md

 -[]()
 -->
 - Can I install my own software
-    - yes, to your hoem
+    - yes, to your home
     - link to howto

 <!--